← all articles

 How does that work.
 What is the mechanism by which biology decides things, without anyone deciding.

-The cleanest place to look is inside a lymph node.
+The cleanest place to watch a decision form is inside a lymph node.

 A dendritic cell is an immune sentinel that lives in tissue.
 When it encounters something that looks dangerous, it picks the material up, processes it, and migrates through lymphatic vessels to the nearest lymph node.
-By the time it arrives, it is carrying fragments of the dangerous thing on its surface, displayed on receptors called MHC.
+By the time it arrives, it is carrying fragments of the dangerous thing on its surface.
 It has become a delivery system for a report.

 T cells in the lymph node sample.
 Each T cell carries a receptor that recognises one specific shape.
 They wander, touch dendritic cells, check what is being displayed, move on.
 Most touches mean nothing.